 2 Negligence of fundamental duties:

-Our Prime Minister Mr Narendra Modi launched swachh Bharat Abhiyan, and people blame him for the failure of the campaign.
-It is surprising that people do not realise their duty to make this campaign a success.
+Our Prime Minister, Mr Narendra Modi launched Swachh Bharat Abhiyan, and people blame him for the failure of the campaign.
+It is surprising that people do not realize their duty to make this campaign a success.
 People do not understand that this is every citizen’s responsibility to work for the cleanliness of the country.

 Most related post Parenting tips: How To Teach Children Healthy Habits Parenting tips: Aware Your Teens On Drugs Addiction Role Of Parents In Building Self-Esteem In Children Children Follow Their Parents: Parenting Tips For Becoming Role Models For Children Parenting Tips Why Should You Prepare Your Children To Face The Failures In Life Inculcate 10 Healthy Habits In Children

 It is not only the PM’s duty to clean the whole country.
 Everyone should contribute to make it a success.
 We are experts to blame others and forget to do our part.